Skip to content

 • Solvent wind up of a private property group for a high net wealth family.
 Detailed project management including liaison with both the tax and legal advisors to deal with the wind down of the group and the distribution of assets to the individual shareholders.

-• Group restructuring for a Swedish global hygiene group, resulting in the liquidation of an entity in a very short timescale and the subsequent distribution to shareholders of over £400million.
+• Group restructuring for a global hygiene group, resulting in the liquidation of an entity in a very short timescale and the subsequent distribution to shareholders of over £400million.

 • Large scale legal entity reduction project for a major communications group.